Fiserv/Commerce-Hub/docs/Resources/Guides/Partners/Modules/Adobe-Installation.md

 Navigate to the Fiserv Payments configuration within the Adobe Commerce Administrative panel, *Stores > Configuration > Sales > Payment Methods > Other Payment Methods > Fiserv Payments*.

-Expand Fiserv Payments to expose Commerce Hub Gateway Settings.
+Expand Fiserv Payments to display Commerce Hub Gateway Settings.

 <!-- theme: info -->
-> Each time a configuration setting is saved, the cache must be flushed for the changes to take effect.
+> Each time a configuration setting is saved, the cache must be flushed for the changes to take effect, *System > Cache Management* and clicking Flush Magento Cache

-1. Enabled the Commerce Hub Gateway and Save Config
+1. Enabled the Commerce Hub Gateway and Save Config and flush the cache
-2. Flush the cache, *System > Cache Management* and clicking Flush Magento Cache
-3. From the Commerce Hub Gateway settings, configure the following [certification credentials obtained from Developer Studio](?path=docs/Resources/Guides/Dev-Studio/Account-Management.md), Merchant ID, Terminal ID, API Key, and API Secret, and set the API Environment to CERT
+2. From the Commerce Hub Gateway settings, configure the following [certification credentials obtained from Developer Studio](?path=docs/Resources/Guides/Dev-Studio/Account-Management.md), Merchant ID, Terminal ID, API Key, and API Secret, and set the API Environment to CERT
-4. Save Config and flush the cache
+3. Save Config and flush the cache
-5. Run a test transaction
+4. Run a test transaction

 <!-- theme: info -->
 > Commerce Hub has different credentials and identifiers associated with the different environments.
 Please ensure you have the correct information for both CERT and PROD, respectively.